Hawariyaw/GamaLearnChatAppClient/README.md

 Gama Learn Chat App is a real-time chat application built using .NET 8, C#, SignalR at backend, react on front-end and SQLite as the database for real-time communication, JWT for authentication, and HangFire for job queuing and resending failed chats.

+## Steps To Use The APP
+- Drop this url on brower to run the hosted app: https://corechatappclient-bgc7gsemh7h6cxhv.eastus-01.azurewebsites.net/
+- Signup or register as a user if it's your first time, or just login in if you are already registered.
+- you can use username: 'admin' and password: 'admin' since it's seeded to Db as default on first run.
+- once loggedIn all registered users are listed under personal tab and groups are listed under groups
+- their are three groups seeded as default and you can use those groups to do group discussions

 ## Available Scripts

 In the project directory, you can run: